Dasonk/docstring/README.md

 should detect that you're running RStudio and unless you choose the `rstudio_pane=FALSE` within `docstring` or set `options("docstring_rstudio_help_pane" = FALSE)` (which will disable the help pane support and instead display the help in a web browser) the docstring will show in the help pane.
-This isn't 100% reliable as I believe there is a race condition going on under the hood so sometimes it doesn't show.
-I'm working on that.

 ![Square RStudio](docs/images/square_rstudio.png)